kzaw7/kzaw7/README.md

 - 🔭 I’m currently working on warming up my coding skills.
-- 🌱 I’m currently working on a Python project for school.
+- 🌱 I’m currently working on a JavaScript project for fun.
 - 👯 I’m looking to collaborate on both frontend & backend.
 - 📫 How to reach me: khinekzaw7@gmail.com
 - 😄 Pronouns: she/her